SurvivalHacking/Meteovision/README.md

 Ho identificato altri 4 venditori che propongono la misura 9x12cm, ma non li ho provati effettivamente e non posso garantire che siano adatti, me se le misure sono rispettate dovrebbe andare benone.
 In generale se trovate una 'campana di vetro' o 'Glass dome' da 9x12cm dovrebbe andare bene.
 Link alternativi:

+The link provided is exactly the one I used.
+Since only the glass part is needed, it is reasonable to assume that other types offered by other sellers are also suitable.
+I have identified four other sellers offering the 9x12cm size, but I have not actually tried them and cannot guarantee that they are suitable.
+However, if the measurements are correct, they should be fine.
+In general, if you find a 9x12cm ‘glass dome’ or ‘glass bell jar’, it should be fine.
+Alternative links:

 🎛️ https://s.click.aliexpress.com/e/_oEAQ9RF

 🎛️ https://s.click.aliexpress.com/e/_o2bXqxB